Submit an IMR/Complaint Form

 Will my medical condition and treatment stay private?

 Yes.
 Your name, medical records, and all other personal medical information are kept private and confidential under California law.
-IMR decisions are public, but they do not show the names of any patients, doctors, or facilities.
+IMR decisions are public, but all personal information is removed including the names and all identifying information of patients, doctors, or facilities.

 Keywords